Skip to main content

 2. Verify your Logic server shows as “Connected”

-If the server appears with a Connected status, Logic documents are available for use.
+If the server appears with a Connected status, Logic agents are available for use.

-Gemini CLI can automatically access your Logic documents based on the conversation context.
+Gemini CLI can automatically access your Logic agents based on the conversation context.
 You can:

-• Ask Gemini CLI to use specific Logic documents by name
+• Ask Gemini CLI to use specific Logic agents by name

-• Let Gemini CLI discover and suggest relevant Logic documents
+• Let Gemini CLI discover and suggest relevant Logic agents

-• Execute Logic documents with parameters as needed
+• Execute Logic agents with parameters as needed

 Example usage:

-Can you run the "code-review" Logic document on the current branch?
+Can you run the "code-review" Logic agent on the current branch?

-Gemini CLI will execute the Logic document and incorporate the results into its response.
+Gemini CLI will execute the Logic agent and incorporate the results into its response.

-Long-running Logic documents are handled asynchronously.
+Long-running Logic agents are handled asynchronously.
 Learn more about async task execution.

 Next Steps